 Save our Toiletries (SOS) – we collect toiletry items for our SOS packs for vulnerable people, especially women and girls.
 You would be shocked to know just how many women and young girls cannot afford the most essential items like Sanitary products.

-We are working in partnership with “MK Act – The Women’s Refuge”, “YMCA MK”, “The Red Cross” and Winter Night Shelter MK.
-This was one of the first projects we started back in 2015 and by the middle of 2021 we have donated over £4,000 in value of toiletries to these charities and this is one of our projects that we do all year round.
+We work in partnership with “MK Act – The Women’s Refuge”, “YMCA MK”, “The British Red Cross” and Winter Night Shelter MK.
+This was one of the first projects we started in 2015 and by the middle of 2021 we had donated over £4,000 in value of toiletries to these charities and this is one of our projects we do all year round.

 If you can help us, please donate any new and unused toiletries.
 Here is a short list below: